pnavaro/HOODESolver.jl/paper/paper.md

 The true difficulty emerges for intermediate values of $\varepsilon$, for which averaging techniques are not accurate enough and, due to computational cost, standard methods are inefficient.
-Thus, a new paradigm has been recently introduced, the so-called uniform accuracy: uniformly accurate (UA) methods are indeed able to solve the original highly oscillatory problem with a precision and a computational cost that are independent of the value $\varepsilon$.
-In particular, these methods allows to skip several oscillations in a single time step, reducing the number of iterations (and then the cost of the simulation) drastically.
+Thus, a new paradigm has been recently introduced, the so-called uniformly accurate (UA) methods which are indeed able to solve the original highly oscillatory problem with a precision and a computational cost that are independent of the value $\varepsilon$.
+In particular, these methods allows skipping several oscillations each time step, reducing the number of iterations (and then the cost of the simulation) drastically.